 Pete is the sort of person, who happily, and expediently, goes out of his way to help others.
 Our neighbors lovingly make fun of him for not judging others unless they are unkind or abusive.
 He is kind, generous, loving, loyal, intelligent, compassionate, thoughtful and ever so humble.

 As a stay-at-home dad, he makes each day interesting and exciting.
-No day goes by without a lot of reading and learning.
+No day goes by without a lot of reading [lately Harry Potter] learning and play.
 Peter especially enjoys learning about science and modern history, he feels lucky to have such an inquisitive child who always pushes his ability to remember the correct scientific explanations of everyday things.
 Pete is also curious to see whether the children will share his interest in activities like chess or martial arts.
 He looks forward to learning an instrument with our children at the Brooklyn Conservatory.
 Pete is very active in supporting Cordelia’s school and helps out with field trips and the school leadership team.

 In our house hangs a birthday card to Kate from her beloved uncle and aunt.
 Quoting a famous poem they wrote: "She prayeth best who loveth best/ All things both great and small.”